Calcium is a mineral needed for bone health, muscle movement, and nerve function. Hypercalcemia is higher than normal levels of calcium in your blood.

 - Certain medications such as lithium

-- Excess vitamin D and/or vitamin A supplements—increases absorption of calcium
+- Excess vitamin D and/or vitamin A supplements—increases absorption of calcium and release of calcium from the bones into the blood

 - Certain diseases associated with inflammation such as sarcoidosis, berylliosis, or tuberculosis